FedeDP/libmodule/docs/src/module.rst

 Module easy API
 ---------------

-Module easy API consists of a single-context-multi-modules set of macros. |br|
+Module easy API consists of a single-context-multi-modules set of macros.
+It can be found in <module/module_easy.h>. |br|
 These macros make it easy and transparent to developer all of the module's internal mechanisms, providing a very simple way to use libmodule. |br|
 It enforces correct modularity too: each module must have its own source file. |br|
 Where not specified, these functions return a :ref:`module_ret_code <module_ret_code>`.

 .. c:macro:: MODULE(name)

-  Creates "name" module: declares all needed functions and creates both constructor and destructor that will automatically register/deregister this module at startup. |br|
+  Creates "name" module with a default context: declares all needed functions and creates both constructor and destructor that will automatically register/deregister this module at startup. |br|
-  Finally, it declares a :c:type:`const self_t *_self` global variable that will be automatically used in every function call.
+  Finally, it declares a :c:type:`const self_t *_self` global variable that will be automatically used in every function call. |br|
+  Note that default context will be automatically created if this is the first module to bind on it.

   :param name: name of the module to be created
   :type name: :c:type:`const char *`
+  :returns: void

+.. c:macro:: MODULE_CTX(name, ctxName)

+  Creates "name" module in ctxName context: declares all needed functions and creates both constructor and destructor that will automatically register/deregister this module at startup. |br|
+  Finally, it declares a :c:type:`const self_t *_self` global variable that will be automatically used in every function call. |br|
+  Note that ctxName context will be automatically created if this is the first module to bind on it.

+  :param name: name of the module to be created
+  :param ctxName: name of the context in which the module has to be created
+  :type name: :c:type:`const char *`
+  :type ctxName: :c:type:`const char *`
   :returns: void

 .. c:macro:: m_is(state)